pandrr/webgpufundamentals/webgpu/lessons/webgpu-fundamentals.md

 ```

 The thing that makes GPU work complicated is that these functions run on a separate
-system in your computer.
+system in your computer, the GPU.
 This means all the data you create and reference
 has to somehow be sent to the GPU and you then need to communicate to the shader
 where you put that data and how to access it.

-Vertex And Fragment shaders can take data in 5 ways.
-Uniforms, Attributes, Buffers, Textures, Varyings.
+Vertex And Fragment shaders can take data in 6 ways.
+Uniforms, Attributes, Buffers, Textures, Varyings, Constants.

 1. Uniforms